wapcaplet/kelp/README.md

       ]
     end

-Many of the provided methods are similar to their counterparts in the Cucumber-Rails generated step definitions.
 Following links, filling in fields, and pressing buttons can all be easily done with Ruby code instead of nested steps.
 Thus this:

     When %{I follow "Login"}
     And %{I fill in "Username" with "skroob"}